-Earlier I used to struggle a lot to understand and monitor the server bandwidth and network traffic usage for my DigitalOcean server.
+Earlier, I struggled to understand and monitor the server bandwidth and network traffic usage for my DigitalOcean server.
 Now they have added the feature to view the bandwidth usage in their billing section.

-But this was when the bandwidth usage was not available anywhere in their console, and I wanted to know what is my exact usage and whether I am surpassing the network usage.
+But this was when the bandwidth usage was not available anywhere in their console, and I wanted to know my exact usage and whether I was surpassing the network usage.

-However, I feel sharing this Ubuntu command still makes sense in case if you’ve any other cloud hosting server apart from DigitalOcean who does not share the network traffic and bandwidth usage.
+However, I feel sharing this Ubuntu command still makes sense in case you’ve any other cloud hosting server apart from DigitalOcean that does not share the network traffic and bandwidth usage.

-I did research and a lot of trial runs to find out the best Ubuntu service app that will help in not only share the real-time stats but provide an estimate of my usage, and also maintain the historical usage info.
+I did research, and a lot of trial runs to find the best Ubuntu service app that will not only help share real-time stats but also provide an estimate of my usage and maintain historical usage info.
 Then I stumbled upon the vnstat command.

 What is VNSTAT?